Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: Abstract

 \section{Abstract}

-The Erd\H{o}s-Ginzburg-Ziv constant of an abelian group $G$, denoted $\mathfrak{s}(G)$, is the smallest $k\in\mathbb{N}$ such that any sequence of elements of $G$ of length $k$ contains a zero-sum subsequence of length $\exp(G)$.
+The Erd\H{o}s-Ginzburg-Ziv constant of a finite abelian group $G$, denoted $\mathfrak{s}(G)$, is the smallest $k\in\mathbb{N}$ such that any sequence of elements of $G$ of length $k$ contains a zero-sum subsequence of length $\exp(G)$.
 In this paper, we use the partition rank from \cite{Naslund2017Partition}, which generalizes the slice rank, to prove that for any odd prime $p$,

-where $0.8414<J(p)<0.91837$ is the constant appearing in Ellenberg and Gijswijt's bound on arithmetic progression-free subsets of $\mathbb{F}_{p}^{n}$ \cite{EllenbergGijswijtCapsets}.
+where $0.8414<J(p)<0.91837$.
 For large $n$, and $p>3$, this is the first exponential improvement to the trivial bound.
 We also provide a near optimal result conditional on the conjecture that $\left(\mathbb{Z}/k\mathbb{Z}\right)^{n}$ satisfies \emph{property $D$,} as defined in \cite{GaoGeroldinger2006ZeroSumSurvey}, showing that in this case